Supreme Council of Louisiana: 20th century

-New Orleans educator and Civil Rights activist George Longe was the head of this council for more than three decades, from the 1930s until the 1970s.
-Under his watch the Supreme Council of Louisiana tripled in size and expanded to other states.
-His papers are held at the Amistad Research Center of Tulane University.
+During the 1940s, its headquarters was located at 315 South Rampart Street in New Orleans, Louisiana.

-Beginning in 1973, its headquarters were located at 3200 Saint Bernard Avenue in New Orleans, Louisiana.
+Since 1973, its headquarters has been located at 3200 Saint Bernard Avenue.

 21st century

 In 2005, its headquarters was damaged by Hurricane Katrina and it was abandoned.
 It was subsequently torn down in 2014.
 Challenges with the city's zoning regulations delayed construction of a new headquarters until 2022.

-As of 2025, the Most Powerful Sovereign Grand Commander of the Supreme Council of Louisiana is Ill.
-Bro.
-Eddie L. Gabriel, Sr. 33°.
-The Supreme Council of Louisiana has chartered lodges in 11 US states.
+In recent years, Masonic scholars Alain Blenheim and S. Brent Morris, along with Arthuro de Hoyos and Michael Poll have conducted research into the history of the organization.

+Leadership

+The list of Sovereign Grand Commanders, who have led the organization, are as follows: